glynnforrest/temping/README.md

     $temp->delete('my-file.txt');
     $temp->delete('my-directory/');

 If a directory is not empty, the deletion will fail.
-Pass true as a second argument to delete non-empty directories too.
+Pass true as a second argument to delete a non-empty directory too.

     $temp->delete('non-empty-directory/', true);